By Julie Heath

 Christmas is often a busy season for churches with celebrations and programs for families and small groups.
 Some of these busy activities could shift from just a celebration within the walls of the church to outreach beyond the church walls.
 There are so many ways to care for families, children, and others in our neighborhood and city ministries.
 It’s also a great time to find ways to serve the global community.

 Here are 11 ways you can get your children involved in serving others this Christmas:

 - Collect hygiene supplies (soaps, deodorants, toothbrushes, toothpastes, etc.) to give to homeless ministries.

 - Decorate paper bags with the Christmas story or Bible verses to “gift wrap” supplies and snacks for guests at shelters.
-You could even use a themed Christmas gift bag, such as the One Night in Bethlehem Goodie Bags.
+You could even use a themed Christmas gift bag.

 - Work as a group to adopt a family through a local community center or a program such as Angel Tree Christmas

 - Take a group to serve at a local food pantry (children can stock shelves or deliver and wrap boxes).